MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Stretch-Cluster-Replication-Using-Shared-Storage.md

     (Get-Cluster).PreferredSite="Seattle"
     ```

-8.  **\(Optional\)** Configure cluster networking and Active Directory for faster DNS site failover.
-You can utilize Hyper\-V software defined networking, stretched VLANs, network abstraction devices, lowered DNS TTL, and other common techniques.
+8.  **(Optional)** Configure cluster networking and Active Directory for faster DNS site failover.
+You can utilize Hyper-V software defined networking, stretched VLANs, network abstraction devices, lowered DNS TTL, and other common techniques.

     > [!NOTE]
     >  For more information, review:
         > -   Microsoft Ignite session: [Stretching Failover Clusters and Using Storage Replica in Windows Server vNext](http://channel9.msdn.com/Events/Ignite/2015/BRK3487)
     > -   Blog post: [Enable Change Notifications between Sites – How and Why?](http://blogs.technet.com/b/qzaidi/archive/2010/09/23/enable-change-notifications-between-sites-how-and-why.aspx)

-9. **\(Optional\)** Configure VM resiliency so that guests do not pause for long periods during node failures.
+9. **(Optional)** Configure VM resiliency so that guests do not pause for long periods during node failures.
 Instead, they failover to the new replication source storage within 10 seconds.

     ```
     (Get-Cluster).ResiliencyDefaultPeriod=10